Gosayram/kaniko/README.md

 #### Flag `--image-download-retry`

 Set this flag to the number of retries that should happen when downloading the remote image.
 Consecutive retries occur with exponential backoff and an initial delay of 1 second.
 Defaults to 0`.

+#### Flag `--incremental-snapshots`

+Set this flag to `true` to enable incremental snapshots for better performance.
+This experimental feature caches file metadata between snapshots to reduce filesystem scanning time by up to 60-80%.
+Kaniko will only scan changed files instead of the entire filesystem.
+Defaults to `false`.

+**Note**: This feature includes automatic integrity checks and fallback to full scans when needed to ensure data integrity.

+#### Flag `--max-expected-changes`

+Set this flag to specify the maximum number of expected file changes before triggering a full scan when using incremental snapshots.
+If more files change than this threshold, kaniko will perform a full scan for safety.
+Defaults to `1000`.

+**Example**: `--max-expected-changes=2000`

+#### Flag `--integrity-check`

+Set this flag to `true` to enable integrity checks for incremental snapshots.
+When enabled, kaniko will verify that incremental scans don't miss any changes and automatically fall back to full scans if integrity concerns are detected.
+Defaults to `true`.

+#### Flag `--full-scan-backup`

+Set this flag to `true` to enable automatic full scan backup when integrity concerns are detected during incremental snapshots.
+This ensures data integrity is never compromised for performance.
+Defaults to `true`.

+#### Flag `--max-memory-usage-bytes`

+Set this flag to specify the maximum memory usage in bytes.
+When this limit is approached (80% by default), kaniko will trigger garbage collection automatically.
+Supports human-readable formats like `2GB`, `4GB`.
+Defaults to `2GB`.

+**Example**: `--max-memory-usage-bytes=4GB`

+#### Flag `--max-file-size-bytes`

+Set this flag to specify the maximum size for a single file during build.
+Files exceeding this size will trigger a warning or error depending on configuration.
+Supports formats like `500MB`, `1GB`.
+Defaults to `500MB`.

+**Example**: `--max-file-size-bytes=1GB`

+#### Flag `--max-total-file-size-bytes`

+Set this flag to specify the maximum total size for all files in the build context.
+This helps prevent out-of-memory errors with very large contexts.
+Supports formats like `10GB`, `20GB`.
+Defaults to `10GB`.

+**Example**: `--max-total-file-size-bytes=20GB`

+#### Flag `--memory-monitoring`

+Set this flag to `true` to enable continuous memory monitoring and automatic garbage collection.
+When enabled, kaniko will monitor memory usage and trigger GC when the threshold is exceeded.
+Defaults to `true`.

+#### Flag `--gc-threshold`

+Set this flag to specify the memory usage percentage threshold (1-100) for triggering garbage collection.
+When memory usage exceeds this percentage, automatic GC will be triggered.
+Defaults to `80`.

+**Example**: `--gc-threshold=85`

+#### Flag `--monitoring-interval`

+Set this flag to specify the memory monitoring interval in seconds.
+Kaniko will check memory usage at this interval and trigger GC if needed.
+Defaults to `5` seconds.

+**Example**: `--monitoring-interval=10`

+#### Flag `--max-parallel-commands`

+Set this flag to specify the maximum number of Dockerfile commands to execute in parallel.
+Set to `0` to auto-detect based on CPU cores.
+Parallel execution can significantly speed up builds with independent commands.
+Defaults to auto-detect.

+**Example**: `--max-parallel-commands=4`

+**Note**: Kaniko automatically analyzes command dependencies to ensure safe parallel execution.

+#### Flag `--command-timeout`

+Set this flag to specify the timeout for individual command execution.
+Commands running longer than this timeout will be terminated.
+Supports formats like `30m`, `1h`.
+Defaults to `30m`.

+**Example**: `--command-timeout=1h`

+#### Flag `--enable-parallel-exec`

+Set this flag to `true` to enable parallel execution of independent Dockerfile commands.
+This can provide 20-40% performance improvement for builds with many independent commands.
+Defaults to `true`.

+#### Flag `--max-cache-entries`

+Set this flag to specify the maximum number of entries in the LRU cache.
+Higher values allow caching more layers but use more memory.
+Optimized default for 1GB cache.
+Defaults to `2000`.

+**Example**: `--max-cache-entries=3000`

+#### Flag `--max-preload-size`

+Set this flag to specify the maximum number of images to preload into cache.
+Preloading popular base images can significantly speed up builds.
+Defaults to `100`.

+**Example**: `--max-preload-size=150`

+#### Flag `--preload-timeout`

+Set this flag to specify the timeout for preload operations.
+Supports formats like `5m`, `10m`.
+Increased default for large cache operations.
+Defaults to `10m`.

+**Example**: `--preload-timeout=15m`

+#### Flag `--enable-smart-cache`

+Set this flag to `true` to enable smart cache with LRU eviction and automatic preloading capabilities.
+The smart cache provides 40-60% better cache utilization compared to the basic cache.
+Defaults to `true`.

 ### Debug Image